seb-torres3600/NetworkSystemsFoundation_CSCA5063/README.md

 Welcome!
-Throughout this course, Network Systems Foundations, you will delve into the fundamental layers of network communication.
-You will start with a thorough discussion of the Link Layer and its crucial role, moving on to the intricacies of Internet Protocol (IP) and router data planes, and then navigate through the complexities of the transport layer, application layer, and network security.
-With a practical focus, you'll write Python code to manage routing tables, analyze network traffic, simulate router functionalities, and create digital certificates for web servers.
-By the end of this course, you will have a well-rounded understanding of networking principles, from data transmission and routing to application protocols and security, and will be equipped with practical skills to navigate the ever-evolving landscape of network technology.
+Throughout this course, Network Systems Foundations, we delved into the fundamental layers of network communication.
+We started with a thorough discussion of the Link Layer and its crucial role, moving on to the intricacies of Internet Protocol (IP) and router data planes, and then navigate through the complexities of the transport layer, application layer, and network security.
+With a practical focus, I wrote Python code to manage routing tables, analyze network traffic, simulate router functionalities, and create digital certificates for web servers.
+By the end of this course, I will have a well-rounded understanding of networking principles, from data transmission and routing to application protocols and security, and will be equipped with practical skills to navigate the ever-evolving landscape of network technology.

+**Week 1** - Link Layer \
+**Week 2** - Network Layer \
+**Week 3** - Transport Layer \
+**Week 4** - Application Layer \
+**Week 5** - Network Security

-By completing this course, learners will be able to:
+By the completion of this course, I will be able to:

 1. Describe the layers in depth and how they relate to one another
 2. Analyze traffic through python programming